Is Cough Syrup Bad for Teeth?

 Many individuals may not be aware of the potential dental implications of using cough syrup.
 Tooth decay is a concern that could lead to future dental issues, making it crucial to understand the impact of cough syrup on your teeth.

-Flavoring and Acidity Levels
+Flavoring & Acidity Levels

 Sugar Content